 - InboxDollars provides cash rather than points, with a $5 sign-up bonus and various tasks available

-- The number of surveys you qualify for and complete
+- The number of surveys completed and qualified for

 - The length and complexity of each survey